-Staff should recognise that children are capable of abusing their peers, and that not all children will find it easy to tell staff about their abuse verbally.
+Staff should recognise that children are capable of abusing other children, and that not all children will find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
+In some cases, the victim may not make a direct report, for example a friend may make a report or a member of staff may overhear a conversation.
 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting an incident and they will never be made to feel ashamed or their experience minimised.